Product Strategy Document: What It Should Be and Shouldn’t Be

 The document must connect these dots so clearly that the whole team can understand.
 The document needs to be so clear that the team can question the product strategy constructively.
 People should be able to use the document to give their own take, raise flags, look at it critically, and voice improvement.

-The document also helps you lay the groundwork for the next practical steps of product management and development.
+The document also helps you lay the groundwork for the next practical steps in your product lifecycle and the product development process.

 Why do you need a product strategy document?